google/recaptcha/README.md

 }
 ```

-Once your class is ready, pass the class instance as the second argument to the `make()` static method.
+Once your class is ready, pass the class name as the second argument to the `make()` static method, or use manual instancing to pass the client instance.

 ```php
 <?php